iurisilvio/notenoughmemory/site/source/2015-05-31-nginx-quick-config.rst

 SSL Termination
 ===============

-Nginx can terminate the secure connection and send it to your application as plain HTTP.
-In most cases, it is completely safe.
+Nginx terminate the SSL connection and send it to your application as plain HTTP.

 .. code:: nginx